eclipse-edc/Connector/extensions/control-plane/provision/provision-oauth2/provision-oauth2-core/README.md

 The mandatory for working with type of client credentials are:

 - `oauth2:clientId`: the client id
-- `oauth2:clientSecret`: shared secret for authenticating to the Oauth2 server
+- `oauth2:clientSecret`: (deprecated) shared secret for authenticating to the Oauth2 server
+- `oauth2:clientSecretKey`: the key with which the shared secret for authenticating to the Oauth2 server is stored into the `Vault`